The College of Business (COB) is one of eight colleges of California State University, Long Beach. As one of the largest campuses of the

 - We offer six undergraduate minors — Finance, Human Resource Management, Management Information Systems, International Business, Marketing, and Entrepreneurship.
 Marketing, HRM, and Entrepreneurship account for the majority of our minors.
 Students from Liberal Arts, Health & Human Services, and the Arts comprise approximately 94% of our minors.

-- We offer three graduate degrees, the Master of Business Administration (MBA), the Master of Science in Accountancy (MSA), and the Master of Science in Supply Chain Management (MSSCM).
-Under development are MS programs in Finance, Information Systems, and Marketing.
-The college is also working on an online MBA degree.
+- We offer the following graduate degrees: Master of Business Administration (MBA),the Master of Science in Accountancy (MSA), and the Master of Science in Finance (MSF), the Master of Science in Information Systems (MSIS), and the Master of Science in Marketing (MSM).
+We also have an online MBA degree.

 - Since 2014, the California Board of Accountancy requires both a baccalaureate degree and completion of 150 total semester units to receive a California Certified Public Accountant license.
 The 30-unit MSA provides our Accountancy graduates, as well as graduates from other universities, with a pathway to become a CPA.